Sino United Publishing: History

-The oldest part of the business, Commercial Press Hong Kong, commenced trading in 1914; Chongwa Hong Kong was started in 1927; Hong Kong Joint Publishing in 1948 by living bookstores, publishers and new knowledge bookstore reading merger made in Hong Kong.
-Joint Printing (Hong Kong) Limited in 1980 by the merger of two printers from China and business, and the two printers are the Hong Kong Commercial Press Printing Office, established in Hong Kong in 1924 and in 1933 Chongwa Kowloon established printing plant.
+The oldest part of the business, Commercial Press Hong Kong, commenced trading in 1914; Chongwa Hong Kong was started in 1927; Hong Kong Joint Publishing in 1948.
+Joint Printing (Hong Kong) Limited started in 1980 by the merger of two printers from China: Hong Kong Commercial Press Printing Office, established in Hong Kong in 1924 and in 1933 Chongwa Kowloon established printing plant.

 A joint management office was established for Joint Publishing, Chunghwa, Commercial Press Hong Kong in 1980.
 In September 1988, the joint management office was reorganised under Sino United Publishing as a holding company, which wholly owns the three enterprises (Joint Publishing, Chunghwa, Commercial Press Hong Kong) and some other publishing companies.
 The group has an 80% share of the book publishing market.
 It is Hong Kong's largest Chinese publishing group, and has 51 retail outlets in the territory.
 In 2015, it was reported that Central Government Liaison Office, which already owns three newspaper titles, was in control of Sino United.